galminyana/LKM/017-Notification_Chains/README.md

                              unsigned long action,
                              void *data);
 ```
+The callback function will be called each key pressed.
+In case they are stored in a buffer, be carefull with overflows.

 ### Data Parameter: `keyboard_notifier_param`
 Used to pass data related to key pressing.
 It's defined on `linux/keyboard.h`
 ```c